PeterMylemans/zulu-install4j-provider/README.md

-# Azul Zulu Community Provider
+# Azul Zulu Community Provider (deprecated)

+> **IMPORTANT:** This repository is now archived as similar functionality is now builtin when using more recent versions of install4j.
+See https://www.ej-technologies.com/resources/install4j/help/doc/concepts/jreBundles.html

 This project implements install4j's JdkProvider interface to automate downloading and packaging JRE bundles into your installers.